chainhackers/gamejutsu-contracts/README.md

 ### Simplifications
 * Outcomes: win/loss or draw, in case of a draw the funds are split between the players
+* Only 2 players are supported
+* The hackathon submission version of the Arbiter includes sample game service functionality - i.e. game proposals, stake collection, logging game events.
+Real life game services should take care of these things themselves.
+* No alternate moves are not supported - i.e. the game state is not a tree, but a linear sequence of states, game clients don't offer alternate moves to each other.

 [//]: # (### Memos)
 [//]: # (alternate moves)